• Home

 • By default, Stable Diffusion tends toward more photorealistic images, though it can subtly mess up things like faces, while DALL·E 3 makes things that look more abstract or computer-generated.

-• DALL·E 3 feels better "aligned," so you may see less stereotypical results.
+• DALL·E 3 feels better "aligned," so you may see less stereotypical results, and it's got stronger content filters so you can't make images of real people or illegal activity.

 Though, again, the results you get really depend on what you ask for—and how much prompt engineering you're prepared to do.